GEOS-ESM/GEOSldas/README.md

 ### Step 2: Obtain the Model

-For development work, obtain the __entire__ repository and check out the `develop` branch  (equivalent to the `-UNSTABLE` tag in the old CVS repository):
+For development work, clone the _entire_ repository and use the `develop` branch as your starting point (equivalent to the `UNSTABLE` tag in the old CVS repository):
 ```
-git clone git@github.com:GEOS-ESM/GEOSldas.git
+git clone -b develop git@github.com:GEOS-ESM/GEOSldas.git
-cd GEOSldas
-git checkout develop
 ```
-For science runs, you can also obtain a specific tag __only__, e.g.:
+For science runs, you can also obtain a specific tag or branch _only_ (as opposed to the _entire_ repository), e.g.:
 ```
 git clone -b v17.9.0-beta.3 --single-branch git@github.com:GEOS-ESM/GEOSldas.git
 ```